jameelhamdan/mlfaati/docs/source/api/browser.rst

    * - :code:`by`
      - string
-     - query parameter
+     - query
-     - Specify list by space name or id, must be provided as :code:`name` or :code:`id`
+     - Specify list by space name or id, must be provided as :code:`name` or :code:`id`.
+Default :code:`id`

 Response
 ^^^^^^^^